abbPra153/Netflix_SQL_project/README.md

 # Netflix_SQL_project

-This is a Netflix tv show and movie data . basic and advanced SQL queries in this project to solve basic SQL questions.
+This is a Netflix TV show and movie data .
+Analyze data using SQL  .
+Basic and advanced SQL queries in this project to solve basic SQL questions.